March’s Waste Thoughts – 2023

 On the other had it is sad to see that Rishi Sunak took the opposite approached and instead paid to upgrade the grid to supply enough electricity directly to heat his new pool in Kirby Sigston.

-Of course a heat pump would use less electricity to heat the pool, as every 1kWh of electric energy produces around 3kWh of heat, whereas 1kWh into the data centre will give less than 1kWh of heat, but the point is the data centre will otherwise waste the heat and use extra energy for air conditioning.
+Of course even using a data centre a heat pump would use less electricity to heat the pool, as every 1kWh of electric energy produces around 3kWh of heat, whereas 1kWh into the data centre will give less than 1kWh of heat, but the point is the data centre would otherwise waste the heat and use extra energy for air conditioning.

 Compost heap looks wonderful, anything organic goes on compost heap and in the end fantastically fertile brown friable material is produced, with only egg / mussel shells recognisable.
 Lots of organisations offer advice on how best to set up a compost heap – RSPB, RHS, Eden Project.